-Ridge Energy is always looking for qualified energy advisors to join our team.
-Currently, we are only seeking experienced Energy Advisors in Ontario.
-Our training programs are on hold until further notice.
+Ridge Energy is always looking for qualified people to join our team.
+Currently, we are training Energy Advisors in every Province and Territory across Canada.

 How to become an Energy Advisor in Canada

 Before you contact us be sure to read the following description and requirements to become an Energy Advisor.
-Do not contact us until after you have passed the Foundation Exam.
+Do not contact us until after you have passed both exams.

 What does an Energy Advisor do?